Northfield railway station: Services

+Services on Sundays call at all stations between Lichfield T.V. and Redditch and all stations between Bromsgrove and Birmingham New Street.

 Connections

 National Express West Midlands route 46 (Northfield - Queen Elizabeth Hospital via Kings Norton) stops on nearby Church Hill.

-Kev’s Cars and Coaches routes 19 (Maypole - Rubery) and 42 (Northfield - Queen Elizabeth Hospital via Rubery) stops directly outside the station building.
+Kev’s Cars and Coaches route 19 (Maypole - Rubery) stops directly outside the station building.

 Facilities

 The station has a ticket office and Automated Ticket Machines.
 The station is also equipped with Real-Time Information boards and recorded announcements.

 The station has a small car park, provided free by Transport for West Midlands.